mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * If the `path` value is populated, validate it and apply it to the tree:

-  * If this is an external commit, assign the sender the leftmost blank leaf node in the new ratchet tree.
+  * If this is an external Commit, assign the sender the leftmost blank leaf node in the new ratchet tree.
 If there are no blank leaf nodes in the new ratchet tree, add a blank leaf to the right side of the new ratchet tree and assign it to the sender.